Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Set goals: mobility, reusables/waste, catering, energy, accessibility, communication.

-• Bundle travel info: public transport, bicycle, walking, parking/shuttle in a compact info block.
+• Bundle arrival info: public transport, bike, walking, parking/shuttle in a compact info block.

-• Plan reusables: deposit logic, return stations, staff plan for peak times, clear signage.
+• Plan reusables: deposit logic, return stations, staffing plan for peak times, clear signage.

 • Coordinate waste management: fractions, stations, emptying rhythm, responsibilities.